a13140120a/computer_networking/README.md

   * [HTTP/2](https://notfalse.net/39/http-message-format)

-* RTT：Round-trip delay time
-  * time to send a small packet to travel from client to server and back.

 * HTTP request：
   * HTTP/1.0 Method Type：
     * GET : Return the object
     * POST : Send information to be stored on the server
-    * HEAD：Return only information about the object, such as how old it is, but not the object itself
+    * HEAD：Return only information about the object(Metadata), such as how old it is, but not the object itself
   * HTTP/1.1 Method Type：
     * GET, POST, HEAD
-    * PUT：Uploads a new copy of existing object in entity body to path specified in URL field
+    * PUT：Uploads a new copy of existing object in entity body to path specified in URL field(update 一個新版本的 object 再貼回去)
     * DELETE：deletes object specified in the URL field
   * message_format：
     * ![HTTP_request_message_format](https://github.com/a13140120a/computer_networking/blob/master/imgs/HTTP_request_message_format.PNG)